Showing posts with label China. Show all posts

 Hannah bought a ring and a pair of Minnie earrings.

-We rode the bus back to our room to return Hannah's cheerleader’s bag and I put my camera, money, and room card into my new four-park cinch bag that I had bought at Mickeys of Hollywood.
+We rode the bus back to our room to return Hannah's cheerleader bag, and I put my camera, money, and room card into my new four-park cinch bag, which I had bought at Mickey's of Hollywood.

-Macy, Vickey, Hannah, and I rode back to the Magic Kingdom where we got a fast pass to ride Big Thunder Mountain Coaster at 3:10 P.M.
-The ride broke down so we did not get to use our fast passes.
+Macy, Vickey, Hannah, and I rode back to the Magic Kingdom, where we got a fast pass to ride the Big Thunder Mountain Coaster at 3:10 P.M.
+The ride broke down, so we did not get to use our fast passes.

-We all rode the Haunted Mansion ride and we took the Jungle Cruise.
+We all rode the Haunted Mansion ride and took the Jungle Cruise.

 Standing in line at the Haunted Mansion